Contemporary abstract photography for interior designers and collectors.

-Christopher Kennedy’s series of cutting edge abstract photography, Photo Luminism, is perfect for homeowners and designers of upscale residences, hospitality and corporate art collections.
-The unique images of static points of light are captured in a long, single exposure.
-Printed on metal, the vivid abstract images appear almost 3-dimensional, having a luminescent glow and demanding attention.
+Christopher Kennedy’s series of contemporary abstract photography, Photo Luminism, has been purchased by collectors, designers, architects and homeowners as well as the corporate and hospitality industries.
+The unique images of static points of light are captured in a single exposure entirely in-camera.
+Printed on metal, the vivid abstract images appear almost 3-dimensional, emanating a luminescent glow and demanding attention.
 Printed on fine art paper, the other worldly images project incredible warmth and saturation, while remaining grounded and at ease in any setting.

-Trina McKenna, Publisher/Editor-In-Chief, ICON Magazine: “I visited your website and was very impressed with your gorgeous light photographs.
+Trina McKenna, Publisher/Editor-In-Chief, ICON Magazine: “I … was very impressed with your gorgeous light photographs.
 Some photographers are in a class of their own, and I think you’re one of them.
 Your photographs are truly unique and I can see why corporations and hotels would buy them.”

-Tamara Cannon, gallery owner: “When Christopher first showed me his images I was immediately drawn to them.
+Tamara Cannon, Owner Gallery Piquel, New Hope: “When Christopher first showed me his images I was immediately drawn to them.
 They have a luminescent, almost 3D quality, unlike anything I had seen before.
 Christopher’s creations are impressive for both their artistic impact as well as for their meticulous method of creation and production.”

 Exhibition visitors: | “Amazing” | “Innovative” | “Really neat idea and captivating execution” | “Progressive” | “Inspirational” | “Thought provoking” | “Real conversation starters” | “Amazing sculptures of light” | “Fabulous images” | “Simply stunning” |